Unidata/science-gateway/vms/jupyter/readme.md

 <a id="h-D73CBC56"></a>

-# Creating  a JupyterHub on Jetstream with the Zero to JuypyterHub Project
+# Creating  a JupyterHub on Jetstream with the Zero to JupyterHub Project

 <a id="h-65F9358E"></a>